rrooggiieerr/homeassistant-xyscreens/README.md

 - Select **+ Add Integration** and type in **XY Screens**
 - Select the serial port or enter the path manually
 - Select **Submit**

+A new XY Screens integration and device will now be added to your Integrations view.